2020 Republican Party presidential primaries: Primary race overview

 After re-enrolling as a Republican in January 2019, former Republican governor of Massachusetts and 2016 Libertarian vice presidential nominee Bill Weld announced the formation of a 2020 presidential exploratory committee on February 15, 2019.
 Weld announced his 2020 presidential candidacy on April 15, 2019.
 Weld was considered a long-shot challenger because of Trump's popularity with Republicans; furthermore, Weld's views on abortion rights, gay marriage, marijuana legalization, and other issues conflict with socially conservative positions dominant in the modern Republican party.
+Weld received 1.3% of the vote in the Iowa caucuses and one pledged delegate to the 2020 Republican National Convention on February 3, 2020.
 Weld withdrew from the race on March 18, 2020, after Trump earned enough delegates to secure the nomination.

 Former U.S. representative Joe Walsh was a strong Trump supporter in 2016, but gradually became critical of the president.
 On August 25, 2019, Walsh officially declared his candidacy against Trump, calling Trump an "unfit con man".
 He then ended his campaign on February 7, 2020, following a poor performance in the Iowa Caucuses.
 Walsh called the Republican Party a "cult" and said that he likely would support whoever was the Democratic nominee in the general election.
 According to Walsh, Trump supporters had become "followers" who think that Trump "can do no wrong", after absorbing misinformation from conservative media.
 He stated, "They don't know what the truth is and—more importantly—they don't care."

 Former South Carolina governor and former U.S. representative Mark Sanford officially declared his candidacy on September 8, but suspended his campaign two months later on November 12, 2019, after failing to gain significant attention from voters.

 Despite the mostly nominal status of his opposition, Trump campaigned during this primary season, holding rallies in the February primary and Super Tuesday states.

-The President won every primary by wide margins and clinched the nomination shortly after the Super Tuesday primaries ended.
+The president won every primary by wide margins and clinched the nomination shortly after the Super Tuesday primaries ended.
 While the results were never in doubt, the primary wasn't without controversy.